fk1995/FallingBob/README.md

 University of Michigan
 #######################################

-Go to this webpage to play the game!
+If any problem occurs, try to visit this webpage to play the game!
 http://www-personal.umich.edu/~fangkai/FallingBob/index.html

 #######################################